iedon/dn42_map/README.md

 - `public` folder contains those static files will be copied to production folder(for this repository, GitHub Pages)
 - `src` folder contains frontend project
 - `myip` contains what is my IP service customized for map.dn42
+- `maphook` contains hook app that used to active & dynamically trigger CI/CD

 ## Build